Contact Models in Robotics: a Comparative Analysis: Experiments

 \subsection{Performance benchmarks}

 As evoked earlier, in addition to being physically accurate, it is also essential for a simulator to be fast, which, in general, constitutes two adversarial requirements.
+To evaluate the computational footprint of the various solvers, we measure both the number of iterations and the time taken to reach a fixed accuracy on dynamic trajectories involving robotics systems (Fig.~\ref{fig:robot_exp}).
+This is done on three different robotics scenarios: the quadruped Solo (12-dof) and the humanoid Talos (32-dof) are in a standing position and perturbed by applying an external force (of respectively 10N and 80N) at their center of mass, while a ball is dropped in the Allegro hand (16-dof), so the trajectories are not static.

+Looking at the number of iterations required to converge (Fig.~\ref{fig:iterations}), PGS approaches appear to be reasonably fast to reach mild accuracy ($\epsilon_{\text{abs}}= 10^{-5}$) while they eventually saturate before reaching high precision in complex scenarii (Fig.~\ref{fig:iterations}, bottom).
+We show later this can be insufficient for challenging tasks (Fig.~\ref{fig:mpc_bumpy_terrain}).
+On the other hand, ADMM, Newton and Staggered Projections algorithms can find high-accuracy solutions using only a few, but more costly, iterations.
+As mentioned earlier, our implementation of Drake's solver uses a backtracking line search with an Armijo condition while the original algorithm \cite{castro2022unconstrained} uses a more advanced routine.
+This difference could lead to degraded performances here which should be kept in mind when interpreting the results.

-To evaluate the computational footprint of the various solvers, we measure the time taken to reach a fixed accuracy on dynamic trajectories involving robotics systems (Fig.~\ref{fig:robot_exp}).
-When the contact solvers are cold started, we observe that the second-order optimization techniques like ADMM are less efficient than the PGS solvers and their cheap per-contact iterations (Fig.~\ref{fig:timings}, left).
-However, leveraging the solution from the previous time step to warm-start the solvers, a common strategy in practice, allows for significantly reducing this gap (Fig.~\ref{fig:timings}, right).
-Therefore, regarding the study of Sec.~\ref{sec:exp_phys}, a trade-off appears for algorithms like ADMM and Staggered Projections, which treat all the contact points globally.
+The latter analysis does not account for the per-iteration computational cost, so we report a study on final timings in Fig.~\ref{fig:timings}.
+As they work with various contact model hypotheses and thus have different convergence criteria, it is challenging to make a fair comparison between the solvers.
+Therefore, we choose to run the solvers in the setup they are usually used in practice: the solver is stopped whenever it reaches an absolute convergence threshold ($\epsilon_\text{abs} = 10^{-6}$) or otherwise, it is early-stopped if a maximum number of iteration ($n_\text{iter} = 10^{4}$) is reached or stalling is detected via relative convergence criterion ($\epsilon_\text{abs} = 10^{-8}$).
+For this reason, Fig.~\ref{fig:timings} is only informative about the computational cost but not about the accuracy of solvers.
+When the contact solvers are cold started, we observe that the second-order optimization techniques \cite{todorov2012mujoco,castro2022unconstrained} are less efficient than the PGS solvers and their cheap per-contact iterations (Fig.~\ref{fig:timings}, left).
+The advanced first-order algorithms like ADMM (Alg.~\ref{alg:ccpadmm}) working on the dual CCP problem \eqref{eq:CCP_QCQP} stands in-between as they leverage the very efficient Featherstone algebra \cite{carpentier2021proximal} for the computation of the Cholesky factorization of $G$ (Sec.~\ref{sec:implementation_details}).
+However, leveraging the solution from the previous time step to warm-start the solvers --- a common strategy in practice --- allows for significantly reducing this gap (Fig.~\ref{fig:timings}, right).
+Therefore, regarding the study of Sec.~\ref{sec:exp_phys}, a trade-off appears for algorithms like ADMM, which treat all the contact points globally.
 In practice, they might be slower than their PGS counterpart while they benefit from better behaviors on ill-conditioned problems.